paralus/website/blog/2023-06-14-paralus-at-platformcon-2023/index.md

 Platform engineering was the most discussed topic at PlatformCon.
 As software gets more complex and Kubernetes enters the enterprise, the idea of Kubernetes being a “platform for platforms” is becoming more and more ubiquitous.

-A bit about “Platform engineering” is a discipline focused on building and maintaining the underlying infrastructure and tools that enable developers to build, deploy, and run software applications efficiently.
+Platform engineering is a discipline focused on building and maintaining the underlying infrastructure and tools that enable developers to build, deploy, and run software applications efficiently.
 It involves creating a stable and scalable platform that provides a foundation for software development, deployment, and operations.

 **[Six Guiding Principles For Platform Teams](https://www.forbes.com/sites/forbestechcouncil/2023/02/23/how-to-empower-modern-kubernetes-management-with-a-platform-team-model/?sh=1690484c52c7)**:
 - Consistent Automation